OpenISS/OpenISS/src/api/python/README.md

 python udp_receiver.py
 ```

-3) In another window send_udp with the function you want, with a hardcoded sequence number
+3) In another window  run send_udp with the function you want, with a hardcoded sequence number

 ```
 python send_udp.py contour 1